m1221/ImageViewer/README.md

 ## 2. How to Use

 1. place ***directories*** with image files in the `image-collections` directory
-    * NOTE: if you put your image files directly into `image-collections`, they will not be recorded
+    * NOTE: if you put your image files directly into `image-collections`, their pathnames will not be recorded
 1. give your image files user-friendly names; use hyphens instead of spaces
     * pressing the 'reveal' button in the browser will display a name extracted from the filename
         * eg "dog-collar" => "dog collar"
+    * see **3.
+Displaying Special Characters** for how to add special characters
 1. ues bash to run the shell script of your choice (bulk vs selectable)
 1. use a browser to open the html doc of your choice (bulk vs selectable)